A Rather Weak 'Attempt' To Defend

 However, given the

-nature of dialectical politics, any attempt to define DM-"nodes" could lead to
+nature of dialectical politics, any attempt to define a DM-"node" could lead to

 yet more factions.
 Thus, we are sure to see emerge the rightist "Nanosecond